 Note 2.
-Acquisitions
+Acquisition

 On July 1, 2020 the Company entered into an Agreement and Plan of Merger with Infusionz LLC (the "Infusionz Agreement") with the Members of Infusionz LLC ("Sellers").
-Pursuant to the terms of the Infusionz Agreement on July 1, 2020 the Company acquired 100% of the outstanding interest of Infusionz LLC, a Colorado limited liability company ("Infusionz").
+Pursuant to the terms of the Infusionz Agreement on July 1, 2020 the Company acquired 100% of the outstanding interest of Infusionz LLC, a Colorado corporation ("Infusionz").

-Infusionz was formed in the state of Colorado in May 2016.
-The Infusionz develops, manufactures, and markets products based on Hemp-based Cannabidiol ("CBD") including, but not limited to edibles, tinctures, topicals, capsules and pet products.
-Infusionz will also manufacture CBD products for other businesses under their brand and specifications.
+Infusionz LLC was incorporated in the state of Colorado in May 2016.
+The Infusionz, Inc. develops, manufactures, and markets products based on Hemp-based Cannabidiol ("CBD") including, but not limited to edibles, tinctures, topicals, capsules and pet products, similar to the same products Grove, Inc. manufactures and markets.
+Infusionz Inc. will also manufacture CBD products for other businesses under their brand and specifications, similar to Grove, Inc.